 Our faculty and students have the dedication and drive to achieve great things in their education, local communities, and careers.
 NewSchool students have won local, regional and national competitions, and are continuously striving to gain knowledge and experience to advance their academic and professional careers.
 Learn more about our award-winning community.

-NewSchool of Architecture & Design is accredited by the Western Association of Schools and Colleges (WASC) Senior College and University Commission.
+NewSchool of Architecture & Design is accredited by the WASC Senior College and University Commission (WSCUC).
 Programmatic accreditation is provided through the National Architectural Accrediting Board (NAAB) for professional architecture programs.
 Our Master of Architecture program is ranked as one of the Top 30 in the World by Frame magazine.
 Read more about our accreditations.